David-Moreira/ATM/README.md

 ## 31/07/2018

 Improved BL, Better validation and error handling in place instead of just throwing/catching exceptions.
 Improving operations and design...

+## 18/08/2018

+Improvement to TransferFunds functionality.

+##As of 18/08/2018 - ToDo

+Review the validations and look for edge cases.
+Log errors into DB or txtFile.
+EF first query is super slow!
+Figure out an efficient way to warm up EF.
+Either make the app completly responsive to mobile or create a mobile specific interface & interaction.